Medical Radiography, AAS

 1. Complete a minimum of 87 college-level credits (1000 and above).

-2. Complete at least 20 lower-division credits at Utah Tech for institutional residency.
+2. Complete at least 20 semester hours of credits at Utah Tech for institutional residency.

 3. Cumulative GPA 2.0 or higher.